ADGEfficiency/programming-resources/fundamentals/tools.md

 Server = a computer (CPU, memory, storage)
 - mostly running Linux

-AWS, Google Cloud, Azure
+AWS, Google Cloud (GCP), Azure
 - AWS is the oldest
 - Azure has a big advantage in business (Microsoft product)

-## Hosted kernels / notebooks

-A very recent trend in computing is free access to compute via notebook style interfaces
-- Google Colab
-- Kaggle kernels

-## HTOP

-Let's you see processes running on Unix machines
+- GCP has a $300 credit